zydou/arti/web/docs/contributing/for-developers/crates.md

 # Adding new crates

-When adding new crates to Arti, it is important to ensure consistency, compatibility, and maintainability.
 To add a new crate to the project:

 ### Create crate directory

 After cloning the Arti project, create a new directory in the `crates/{NAME}` format.
-Replace `{NAME}` with your crate's actual name, and make sure the [crate naming convention](https://www.notion.so/adding-new-crates-05cee9e69c0b4a33a5aeed86432f3b0b?pvs=21) is followed.
+Replace `{NAME}` with your crate's actual name, and make sure the [crate naming convention](/contributing/for-developers/architecture) is followed.

 ### Add necessary files